-Alike a GMPLS unnumbered link benefits from the definition of Link Local and Link Remote Identifiers defined in [RFC4202] a resource pool benefits from a Resource Pool ID.
+In order to encode directly resource pools accessibility, inside the node's connectivity matrix, each Resource Pool needs to be identified alike an internal link with one ID on each side (ingress and egress), and then requires a Resource Pool ID.
 For each Resource Pool, WSON node assigns one identifier to each side of the pool.
 This identifier is a non-zero 32-bit number that is unique within the scope of the WSON node that assigns it, hence the Resource Pool ID is composed by a couple of unique numbers.